chaos999/py_prog_project/README.md

 			  - cleanup of source code
 			  - better formatting

+<h4>Issues</h4>
+	- Known Issues with Version:3 (working on them)
+		- couple of empty {} in JSON display
+		- some of the C records dont look right
+		- still need to add Error Code info for Bad IPs

 <h4>Execution & Usage</h4>
 	Program verified with Python Version - 2.7.5 on a Mac (OS X - 10.9.5)